ZaneHannanAU/func-y/README.md

 If looking for a highly interactive DOM, use hyperhtml/viperhtml.

-If looking for a simple streaming HTML output, use this.
+If looking for a simple streaming HTML (or just anything text based) output, use this.

+TL;DR it's function based sequential data collection/export with enough extras to be used... basically anywhere.